 - Place the potatoes into a pot of cold salted water.
 Set aside.

 - In a large pan over medium heat add enough oil to lightly coat the bottom.
 Add the onion, garlic, and carrots, and saute until the onions are golden and the carrots are softened.
 Remove the vegetables from the pan and set them aside.

-- Add the beef to the pan, salt as desired, and brown thoroughly (8-10 minutes).
+- Add the beef to the pan, salt well, and brown thoroughly (5-8 minutes).
 Drain off excess fat.

 - Start the potatoes to boil.
 Boil for about 12- 15 minutes till soft.
 (This should time well; finishing after the following step.
 You can start the potatoes after that step if you do not want to feel rushed.)

 - Add the flour to the beef, mix in and cook for about a minute.
 Add the wine and cook down until almost all of the liquid is reduced.

 - Add the stock, the tomato paste, and the rosemary.
 Simmer until the juices thicken.
 When almost finished stir in the cooked onions and carrots.
 When thickened, remove from heat and stir in the frozen peas and corn.
 Add the Worchestershire sauce to taste.
 Salt and pepper the mixture to taste.